ornicar/ApcBundle/README.markdown

-# NOT MAINTAINED - please fork
+# NOT MAINTAINED - Use https://github.com/Smart-Core/AcceleratorCacheBundle instead

 Provide a command line to clear APC cache from the console.